eclipse-che/che-operator/olm/README.md

  ./testCatalogSource.sh "kubernetes" "nightly" ${namespace} "catalog"
 ```

-If your CatalogSource image contains few bundles, you can test migration from previos bundle to the latest:
+If your CatalogSource image contains few bundles, you can test migration from previous bundle to the latest:

 ```bash
 $ export IMAGE_REGISTRY_USER_NAME=${userName} && \